rbuurma/rise-2015/Rise_assignment_4.md

 #### Step 4

 Now you will OCR your file.
-You need to find an easy way to use optical character recognition software on that series of page images,which is currently formatted as a PDF.
+You need to find an easy way to use optical character recognition software on that series of page images, which is currently formatted as a PDF.
 Search around online for a trial version of Abbey FineReader Pro, or Prizmo.
 You can likely locate a copy of Acrobat Pro on a Swarthmore computer in the ITS Media Lab.
-Here are ([instructions](https://acrobat.adobe.com/us/en/how-to/ocr-software-convert-pdf-to-text.html) for using it.
+Here are [instructions](https://acrobat.adobe.com/us/en/how-to/ocr-software-convert-pdf-to-text.html) for using it.
 There are a range of other possibilities - any number of free online platforms that will give you different kinds of outputs at wildly varying levels of OCR quality and consistency.
 Uploading the PDF to Google Drive and then right-clicking to choose "open with Google Docs" will give you an interesting result.

 Some OCR tools will give you options for the resulting format - Word document?
 Plain-text?
 Ebook?
 You might want to try a few - this depends on your use, and right now we're just experimenting.
 (For text analysis purposes, we will eventually want a plain txt file.)